 Your surgeon begins by removing the rounded ball at the top of your femur (thigh bone).
 They insert a stem-shaped prosthetic piece into the center of the femur and then attach a prosthetic ball to the stem.
 Both of these pieces are typically made of metal.

 Turning their attention to the hip bone, your surgeon cleans away all the damaged bone and tissues and reshapes the bone to hold the prosthesis.
 They place a cup-shaped metal shell in the hip and cover it with a plastic liner.
 This part of your new hip recreates the original socket.

 Finally, your surgeon places the ball into the socket and ensures your leg moves properly within the new joint.
 For the last step, they close the incision.

-Pain management is an important part of your recovery, not only to keep you comfortable, but also because alleviating the pain helps you move.
-Getting active boosts healing, helps you learn to use your new hip, and prevents blood clots that can form after surgery.
+Pain management is an important part of your recovery, not only to keep you comfortable but also to alleviate the pain by helping you move.
+Getting active boosts healing, helps you learn to use your new hip and prevents blood clots that can form after surgery.

 You have a gentle exercise routine to follow at home for the first few weeks and you’ll start physical therapy as soon as possible.
 Most people can resume light activities in 3-6 weeks after their hip replacement and you can expect a full recovery within 8-12 weeks.

 We proudly provide orthopedic surgical care in East Brunswick, North Brunswick, South Brunswick, Old Bridge, Princeton, Somerset, Marlboro, Hillsboro, Montgomery and Manalapan.